convissor/login-security-solution/readme.txt

 = 0.25.0 =
 * Load text domain for password policy on password reset page.
+* Have password policy mention that it can't contain words related to the user or the website.

 = 0.24.0 =
 * Keep the password strength indicator from being enabled.